What is a Cannabis REIT?

 Marijuana Is Still Federally Illegal

-The first challenge that any cannabis REIT faces is understanding the federal illegality of all marijuana sale and possession in the United States.
+The first challenge that any cannabis REIT faces is understanding the federal illegality of all marijuana sales and possession in the United States.
 This illegality creates the risk of asset forfeiture, criminal charges, and very real issues associated with banking, absence of bankruptcy protection, possible exposure to Internal Revenue Code Section 280E and reputational risk (although in the authors’ opinions, this is ludicrous).
 Many in the industry view the risks of asset forfeiture and criminal charges as purely theoretical, at least with respect to businesses operating in compliance with state marijuana law.
 There have been enforcement actions against bad actors, but legitimate, state-law abiding businesses have been left alone by federal prosecutors since the second Obama administration.

 For medical cannabis operations, there is additional protection beyond prosecutorial discretion.
-Since 2015, Congress has used a rider provision in the Consolidated Appropriations Acts (currently the Joyce Amendment, but previously called the Rohrabacher-Blumenauer Amendment, and before that the Rohrabacher-Farr Amendment) to prevent the federal government from using congressionally-appropriated funds to enforce federal cannabis laws against state-compliant actors in jurisdictions that have legalized medical cannabis and cannabis-related activities.
+Since 2015, Congress has used a rider provision in the Consolidated Appropriations Acts (currently the Joyce Amendment, but previously called the Rohrabacher-Blumenauer Amendment, and before that the Rohrabacher-Farr Amendment) to prevent the federal government from using congressionally appropriated funds to enforce federal cannabis laws against state-compliant actors in jurisdictions that have legalized medical cannabis and cannabis-related activities.

 The black letter law, however, has not changed.
 Landlords could, theoretically, be criminally charged or have their assets seized, or both.
 The Controlled Substances Act (CSA) makes it a crime to lease or rent any place for the purpose of manufacturing, distributing, or using a controlled substance.
 In addition, it is illegal to aid or abet violations of the CSA, or to conspire or attempt to engage in such activities.
 And real property used to violate the CSA is subject to asset forfeiture (you can thank the “Crack House” Statute for this).